Justice Studies, BS

 Required Courses (Major Map)

-The BS program in justice studies is an innovative social science and liberal arts program examining current and historical social justice issues.
+The BS program in justice studies is an innovative social science and liberal arts program that examines current and historical social justice issues.
 Students explore social justice in the context of inequality, race, gender, citizenship, indigeneity or other major contemporary issues.

 This program provides a broad approach to understanding justice within the legal system and in wider social contexts.
 To provide students with the analytical skills required of today's workforce, the Bachelor of Science degree program offers a social science focus and requires students to enroll in a quantitative data analysis course.